nikki-uwu/Meower/info_and_docs/eeg-firmware-knowledge-base.md

 - Control port is configurable (default 5000)
 - Board ignores its own MEOW_MEOW echoes
 - Any valid packet refreshes watchdog (WOOF_WOOF, commands) except MEOW_MEOW echoes
+- Keep-alive is "WOOF_WOOF" (no trailing space or other variations)

 ### Timeout Hierarchy
 1. **10s streaming watchdog**: No data → drop STREAMING to IDLE